 But this sword had not only just impressed the sword buying community...

-Indeed, even Chris Howard - Canadian based distributor of Windlass Swords from Reliks.com - mentioned in his interview with Sword Buyers Guide in January 2006 that of all the swords he stocks the Towton was his personal favourite and he often showed it to people when they wanted to see what a 'real' sword looked like.
+Indeed, even Chris Howard - Canadian based distributor of Windlass Swords from Reliks.com - mentioned in his interview with Sword Buyers Guide in January 2006 that of all the swords he stocks the Towton was his personal favorite and he often showed it to people when they wanted to see what a 'real' sword looked like.

 So with all this excitement, it was only natural that I had to get myself one to see what all the fuss was about first hand...!